huggingface/data-is-better-together/domain-specific-datasets/README.md

 ### How can you contribute?

 🧑🏼‍🔬 If you are a domain expert, you can contribute by sharing your expertise and collaborating with us to create domain-specific datasets.
-We're working with user easy to use applications that help you to define the seed data and create the dataset.
+We're working with user-friendly, easy-to-use applications that help you define the seed data and create the dataset.
 We're also working on tools that help you to annotate the dataset and improve the quality of the dataset.

-🧑🏻‍🔧 If you are a (inspiring) Machine Learning engineer, you can setup the project and its tools.
+🧑🏻‍🔧 If you are an (inspiring) Machine Learning engineer, you can set up the project and its tools.
 You can run the synthetic data generation pipelines.
-And maybe even get round to training models.
+And maybe even get around to training models.

 ## Project Overview

 ### 1. Select a domain and find collaborators

-We start by selecting a domain and finding colaborators who can help us to create the dataset.
+We start by selecting a domain and finding collaborators who can help us to create the dataset.

 🧑🏼‍🔬 If you are a domain expert, you could find an ML engineer to help you to create the dataset.